What is inheritance tax?

 Gifts to your spouse or civil partner

-If you make a gift to your spouse or civil partner, this is free from IHT, provided that they are UK-domiciled.
-In this context UK-domiciled normally means that the spouse or civil partner was born in the UK and is a citizen here – check with HM Revenue & Customs (HMRC) if you are unsure.
+If you make a gift to your spouse or civil partner, during lifetime or on death, this is exempt from IHT, provided that they are UK-domiciled – check with HM Revenue & Customs (HMRC) if you are unsure.
 There is more information on domicile in our migrants section.

 If a spouse or civil partner is not UK-domiciled the limit for exempt gifts between spouses or civil partners is different.
 Up to 5 April 2013, there was a limit of £55,000 on the amount that could be transferred IHT-free to a non-domiciled spouse.
 From 6 April 2013, this limit is set at the level of the prevailing nil rate band (currently £325,000).